 - 3. Referees' attention is drawn to the fact that the cables binding the net beyond the 9.50/10.0 m in length do not belong to the net.
 This also applies to the posts, as well as the portion of the net that is outside the antennas.
 Thus, if the player touches an external part of the net (top band outside the antennas, cables, poles, etc.), this is can never be considered as a fault, unless it affects the structural integrity of the net itself.
 Thus rule 11.2.3. was not changed and does not contradict the main rule change quoted above. - 4.
-Referees must distinguish between penetration into the opponent court beyond the centre line with the foot (feet) or with any other part of the body.
-When the penetration is with the foot, a part of it should remain in contact with the centre line or above it. - 5.
-On account of the top quality of the teams participating, the game near the net is of fundamental importance and therefore, referees must be particularly attentive, especially in cases where the ball rubs against the blockers' hands and afterwards is sent outside the court.
+When the penetration into the opponent court beyond the centre line is with the foot, i.e. the foot hits the floor on the opponent's court, to be legal a part of it should remain in contact with the center line or above it. - 5.
+On account of the top quality of the teams participating, the game near the net is of fundamental importance and therefore, referees and line judges must be particularly attentive, especially in cases where the ball rubs against the blockers' hands and afterwards is sent outside the court.